tucats/ego/LANGUAGE.md

 two boolean value, and return the result.

 A more complex example might be a function whose job is to sort a list of values.
-Sorting a list of scalar values is available as a built-in function, but sorting a list of complex types can't be done wih the builtin `sort()` function.
+Sorting a list of scalar values is available as built-in function to the sort package, but sorting a list of complex types can't be done this way.
 You could write a sort function, that accepts as a parameter the comparision operation, and that function knows how to decide between two values as to which one sorts first.
 This lets the sort function you create be generic without regard